Algorithm Selection for Software Verification using Graph Neural Networks: Model Evaluation

 \subsubsection{Spearman Rank Correlation}

-\textsc{Graves} improves on the state-of-the-art (WLJ) by roughly 10\% in terms of Spearman rank correlation.
-Similar to the success metric, this is most likely due to the fact that our model takes into account the problem type of the verification problem.
-Unlike CST, the WLJ technique does not allow for this information to be conveniently added.
-Because their SVM uses a graph isomorphism based kernel, they can not simply add this information to a feature vector.
-A possible solution is to add a node in the graph containing this information, but it may negatively affect the graph isomorphism test their kernel uses.

-Spearman rank correlation is a more interesting and rigorous metric than successful verifier selection accuracy.
+\textsc{Graves} improves on the state-of-the-art (WLJ) by 12\%, or 8 percentage points, in terms of Spearman rank correlation.
 The ideal static selector performs much worse on this metric as there is actual competition as to which verifier performs best on a given instance.
+This is a more rigorous metric than successful verifier selection accuracy as it takes into account the quality of the tools performance and not solely if it could accomplish a task.
+Tools are penalized according to how long it takes to verify a program.

 An issue with Spearman rank correlation is that it rewards getting the last item correct just as much as getting the first item correct.
 Let label = $[0,1,2,3,4,5,6]$, pred$_a = [0,1,2,6,4,5,3]$, and pred$_b = [3,1,2,0,4,5,6]$. $\rho(\text{label}, \text{pred}_a) = \rho(\text{label}, \text{pred}_b)$.
 Since pred$_a$ predicts the best verifier first, it is a better ordering than pred$_b$.
-Selectors may be receiving high scores simply because they can order the bad verifiers better.
+Selectors may be receiving high scores simply because they can order poorly performing verifiers better.
 In order to get faster and more accurate verification results, we want selectors to predict the best verifiers for a given problem first.
 It is less important that they get the correct ordering for the verifiers which will perform poorly.